Maintaining Garage Door Cables

 The cables on your garage door are designed to be strong, yet flexible.
 This allows them to carry the heavy load of the door and still roll over pulleys or be wound onto a drum.
 Garage doors will typically have either torsion spring or extension spring systems.
 Which system you have will dictate how much wear and tear your garage door cables will experience.
 Find out how to maintain garage door cables for both systems.

 Torsion or Extension Spring Cables

-Homeowners need do know whether they have a torsion or extension spring system in order to understand the dangers involved with replacing garage door cables, should it become necessary.
-Torsion spring systems have a spring, or pair of springs, that are located above the door and run parallel to the door.
+Homeowners need to know whether they have a torsion or extension spring system in order to understand the dangers involved with replacing garage door cables, should it become necessary.
+Torsion spring systems have a spring, or pair of springs, located above the door and running parallel to the door.
 Here, the garage door cables are wound around drums that are located at both ends of the spring shaft.
 As the spring "unwinds," the cables are pulled up and wrap around the drums.
 The cables run vertically from their connection point near the bottom of the door to the drum.
 This simple, straight cable run will last for years without much need for maintenance, but should be inspected regularly.

 Get Help with Torsion Systems

 If your garage door cables need replacement and you have a torsion system, it is best to hire a professional for this job.
 Torsion springs store a lot of potential energy -- after all, they do the majority of the work in lifting the door and must be "unloaded" to allow the cable to be replaced.
 This is a task that can be very dangerous if not done properly.
 Some caution here and professional help will ensure that no one gets hurt.